go-delve/delve/README.md

 * `break` - Set break point at the entry point of a function, or at a specific file/line.
 Example: `break foo.go:13`.

-* `continue` - Run until breakpoint or program termination
+* `continue` - Run until breakpoint or program termination.

 * `step` - Single step through program.